 The sea trials included over 80 hours of sailing that covered 1,000 nautical miles off Belle-Île island.
 During the trials, the full range of the ship’s systems were activated at sea, most of those being already adjusted and presented for commissioning, both to Royal Caribbean and to the classification society.

 Royal Caribbean News

-- A new look at the construction of Symphony of the Seas was released this week.
+- A new drone video was released, offering a look at every angle of Symphony of the Seas.

 Royal Caribbean Blog Podcast